UniversalDependencies/UD_Indonesian-CSUI/README.md

 # Acknowledgments

 * The original constituency treebank was built with manual annotation by [Arawinda Dinakaramani, Fam Rashel, Andry Luthfi, and Ruli Manurung](https://github.com/famrashel/idn-treebank) at Faculty of Computer Science, Universitas Indonesia in 2015.
-* The idn-treebank was converted to the Penn Treebank format by Ika Alfina and Jessica Naraiswari Arwidarasti from Faculty of Computer Science, Universitas Indonesia in 2019.
+* The idn-treebank was converted to the Penn Treebank format by Ika Alfina and Jessica Naraiswari Arwidarasti at Faculty of Computer Science, Universitas Indonesia in 2019.
 This PTB version of the _idn-treebank_ was named [**Kethu**](https://github.com/ialfina/kethu).
-* The Kethu treebank was converted to a UD treebank by Ika Alfina and Jessica Naraiswari Arwidarasti
+* The Kethu treebank was converted to a UD treebank by Ika Alfina and Jessica Naraiswari Arwidarasti in 2020.

 ## References
 * Ika Alfina, Indra Budi, and Heru Suhartanto. "**Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases**".
 In Journal of Computer Science (_accepted_)